Tank destroyer battalion (United States): Doctrine development

 Haitian newspaper reporters with an M10 tank destroyer from the 608th Tank Destroyer Battalion.

 In April 1941, a conference focused on the future of antitank operations.
 The immediate effect was to create an anti-tank battalion in infantry divisions, but this organic anti-tank capacity was not deemed sufficient.
 The conference gave broad support to the idea of creating mobile anti-tank defensive units (commanded by corps or army formations) which could be deployed to meet an armored attack.
 The effort stalled on the issue of which branch of the Army should control it—the infantry (as a defensive role), the cavalry (as a mobile response force), or the artillery (as heavy guns).
 The Armor Branch did not press for control of the anti-tank units, feeling that it would be at odds with their general principles of maintaining the offensive.
 In May, General George C. Marshall "cut through the knot" by declaring the issue as sufficiently important to be dealt with as a combined-arms organization, forming an Anti-Tank Planning Board headed by Lt.
 Col. Andrew D. Bruce, and appointing Brigadier General Lesley J. McNair to take immediate action on organizing anti-tank forces.

-Three anti-tank "groups" were quickly organized, with each of three anti-tank battalions drawn from infantry divisions and various support units, and tasked with "speedy and aggressive action to search out and attack opposing tanks before they had assumed formation".
+Three anti-tank "groups" were quickly organized, with each consisting of three anti-tank battalions drawn from personnel of infantry divisions and various support units, and tasked with "speedy and aggressive action to search out and attack opposing tanks before they had assumed formation".
 In August, a plan was laid out for a program of 220 anti-tank battalions.
 (Note: This assumed a fifty-five division army; there would be one organic to each division, another 55 held at corps and army level, and 110 in a GHQ strategic reserve.
-This extreme proposal, rating four battalions to each division, would commit a quarter of the Army's strength to the anti-tank role.)
+This extreme proposal, rating four battalions to each division, would have committed a quarter of the Army's strength to the anti-tank role.)